 LSE is one of 24 Russell Group universities and has a worldwide reputation for its outstanding quality of research.
 The Complete University Guide ranks LSE as the third best Russell Group university behind only Oxford and Cambridge.

 Though belonging to the Russell Group of universities isn’t the only mark of a top university (many leading universities are not Russell Group), it is a good indicator that LSE prioritises the quality of its research as well as the quantity.
-In fact, 50% of LSE’s research is rated as world-leading.
+In fact, according to the 2021 Research Excellence Framework (REF), 58% of LSE’s research is assessed as ‘world-leading’ and 35% is rated as ‘internationally excellent’.

 What are the LSE entry requirements?